FreeRotate/FreeRotate/README.md

 ### I'm LauTrueyes, a passionate self-taught NLP student & engineer from Ganzhou Jiangxi China.
 My passion for natural language processing lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality.

-I am also a tech enthusiast & an open-source advocate.
+I love artificial intelligence and advocate the code open-source.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 <!-- 敲代码的图片 -->
 <div align="center">
   <img src="./coding.gif"/>